hamarituc/gentoo-overlay/README.md

 used for the Winlink communication system.
 This ebuild provides different ARDOP software modems.
 Only `ardopc` is supported by Winlink.

-### CHIRP

-CHIRP is a tool to program memory channels and configure settings of amateur radio devices.
-CHIRP was dropped from the Gentoo repository due to lacking Python 3 support.
-This repo represents the merge of the upstream Python 2 branch as of 2021-08-12 into the upstreams Python 3 branch combined with patches from [atpage](https://github.com/atpage/chirp).
-In contains some further patches by myself.
-THIS SOFRWARE COMES WITH ABSOLUTELY NOT WARRANTY.

-Acknowledgements: The ebuild is based on the [Pentoo](https://www.pentoo.ch/) Project.
-Patches of [atpage](https://github.com/atpage/chirp) are applied.

 ### CQRLOG

 A logging program.